-- 2.4 A Personal Licence is granted to an individual and authorises the supply of alcohol in accordance with a Premises Licence. - 2.5 An applicant has to demonstrate that they have an appropriate licensing qualification, are aged over 18 years and do not have a relevant or foreign criminal conviction. - 2.6 A Licence will last for ten years (subject to certain provisions of the Act regarding, for example, surrender and forfeiture of the Licence); it can subsequently be renewed for further periods of ten years. - 2.7 Further information on this type of Licence can be found on the Sefton Council website at www.sefton.gov.uk.
+- 2.4 A Personal Licence is granted to an individual and authorises the supply of alcohol in accordance with a Premises Licence. - 2.5 An applicant has to demonstrate that they have an appropriate licensing qualification, are aged over 18 years and do not have a relevant or foreign criminal conviction. - 2.6 The holder of a Personal Licence is required by the Act to report (as soon as reasonably practicable) to the Licensing Authority any change to their name or address.
+Similarly should they receive a conviction for any relevant criminal

+- offence or foreign offence they must report this in writing (again as soon as reasonably practicable) to the Licensing Authority. - 2.7 Further information on this type of Licence can be found on the Sefton Council website at www.sefton.gov.uk.